joshua-zingale/masters-project/report/report.md

 Similar to the reasoning for our choice in which language model to use, we selected the Google Cloud Platform because of UC Riverside's effective contract with Google for various services.
 The instances' grade was selected above what we anticipated ourselves to need in order to facilitate expanded computational demand in future work.

+## Architecture

+The architecture of the web backend consists of three virtual machines, which include one

+1. for the web server,
+2. for the Postgres database, and
+3. for the Ollama service.

+The three VMs communicate over a virtual internal network, with the web server being port-forwarded.

 # Working with the Institution